-ONLY THE MORNING SECTIONS OF THIS SEMINAR ARE AVAILABLE.
-PLEASE SPECIFY YOUR FIRST CHOICE OF DATE.
+ONLY THE SECTIONS BEGINNING ON SEPT 6 AT 2 PM AND SEPT 13 AT 10:30 AM OF THIS SEMINAR ARE AVAILABLE.
+PLEASE SPECIFY YOUR FIRST CHOICE OF DATE/TIME.

 Professor Robert David “KC” Johnson, Moderator